 For Want Of A Nail

-In our timeline, Star Trek was Screwed by the Network in favour of Rowan and Martin's Laugh-In.
+In our timeline, Star Trek was Screwed by the Network in favor of Rowan and Martin's Laugh-In.
 In this timeline, it's the other way around, and the creator of Laugh-In quits... butterflies from which means no Laugh-In appearance by Richard Nixon, and because the 1968 presidential election was so close, the lack of his television appearance is enough to change enough voters' minds relative to our timeline that Hubert H. Humphrey wins instead.

 It should be mentioned that there's a second nail involved with this point: The moment that this particular butterfly spawned was when NBC wanted to move Star Trek to the 7:30PM slot on Mondays... while pushing Laugh-In to 8:30.
 Lucy stepping in and speaking for Star Trek's behalf is what ultimately settled the argument, thus setting that particular stone.